Villages of Shirakawa-go in Gifu Prefecture, Japan

 Table of Contents

 After making my very own wax food replica in Sample Village Iwasaki, we headed straight to the villages of Shirakawa-go.
-The bus ride from Sample Village Iwasaki in Gujo Hachiman was an hour long, but I nevertheless enjoyed viewing the beautiful sceneries from our luxury bus.
+The bus ride from Sample Village Iwasaki in Gujo Hachiman was an hour-long, but I nevertheless enjoyed viewing the beautiful sceneries from our luxury bus.
 And aside from the lush mountain ranges and at the famous Hida River, what accompanied me and kept me wide awake on the way to Shirakawa-go was my excitement and eagerness to be able to cross out another UNESCO World Heritage Site off my bucket list!

 Our first stop was at Shiroyama Tenshukaku Tenbodai (Viewpoint).
-The view from that spot was perfect—it showed a bird’s eye view of the historical village of Shirakawa-go.
+The view from that spot was perfect—it showed a bird’s eye view of the historic village of Shirakawa-go.
 From there, I realized that the houses in the village had thatched roofs that look like praying hands.
 What was more stunning was that I noticed that all the houses were all facing the same way.
 I immediately asked our tour guide about that, and she said that the houses were built to align with the direction of the winds.

 This—the peculiar and delicate beauty of how the entire village responds to environmental and social change—is the reason why the village was included in the December 1995 list of UNESCO World Heritage Sites.